 Before you go sending nudes someone’s way, protect yourself

-And you know what?
-Go send your nudes; we don’t judge.
-Be as promiscuous as you want to be, be as free as you wish.
+Because you know what?
+Go send your nudes; we don't judge.
+Be as promiscuous as you want to be, be as free as you wish, be proud of what you look like.
 But before you go ahead do that, may we urge a little respect and a whole lot of planning.

 Rule 1: Make sure you’re of age